laurent-martin/aspera-api-examples/web/README.md

-# Aspera transfers in web app using Connect and HTTP Gateway
+# Aspera transfers in web app using Connect or HTTP Gateway and Node API

-This application shows how to start a file transfer in a web browser using both the Aspera Connect SDK and Aspera HTTP Gateway SDK.
+This application shows how to start a file transfer in a web browser using either the Aspera Connect SDK or the Aspera HTTP Gateway SDK.

 In both case, starting a transfer consists in building a **transfer spec**.

 In this example, the transfer spec is build either:

-- using SSH credentials
+- Using a broker app (server) which in turn calls the HSTS node API (and then uses a token)
-- or using a broker app (server), node API and an Aspera Transfer token (AT)
+- using SSH credentials (demo only, do not do that)

 ## Configuration